“Come, You Who are Blessed”

 “When the Son of Man comes…”

-This parable brings forth to us three Gospel truths that must never be overlooked in our interpretation of the entire bible:
+This parable brings forth three Gospel truths that act as a filter with which to view the entire bible:

-3. Calling Jesus ‘Lord’ is not enough to receive the “wage of a worker” (see the study on Matthew 20:1-15); attitudes and actions must match our words.
+• Calling Jesus “Lord” is not enough to receive the “wage of a worker” (Matthew 20:1-15).
+Our attitudes and actions must match our words.
+Throughout scripture personal salvation is married to communal restoration.

 According to prophecy, both in the New Testament and Old, the Lord will occupy his rightful seat [thronos] of glory [doxa].
-The complete phrase could also be stated as: ‘He will be given his due authority’, or; ‘He will be placed upon his rightful seat of honor’.
-The term for glory is also used interchangeably as dignity, honor, praise and worship—but it always implies the concept of being “very apparent”.
+The complete phrase could also be stated as: “He will be given his due authority,” or; “He will be placed upon his rightful seat of honor.”
+The term for glory is frequently used as dignity, honor, praise and worship.
+It always implies the concept of being “made apparent.”
 In other words, there will be no doubt about Christ’s coming to power and his throne of glory.

 “He will sit on His glorious throne…”

 The day is destined to come; a heralded day of revealed glory and righteous judgment (making unjust ways “right”).
-This is the reading that leaves no room for doubt as to Christ’s “Guidelines for the FINAL, final.”
+This is the reading that leaves no room for doubt as to Christ’s “Guidelines for the final test.”
 Jesus is the ultimate teacher who does not want to leave his students with any doubts—any unclear expectations.
-He wants us to know that there is a “point” to life and that point is to draw close to God: A God who is love and is made evident when we love.
+He wants us to know that there is a “point” to life and that point is to draw close to God: A God who is love and is revealed through our love.

 Judgment is unavoidable and the standards by which we will be judged are unmistakable.